 Anal trauma can happen when you have problems like constipation, or it could be a result of sexual activity.
 Whatever the reason for your anal trauma, the highly skilled team at Colon and Rectal Surgeons of Greater Hartford can help by repairing the damaged tissue.
-New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to schedule a consultation.

 Anal trauma is an injury to the tissues of the anus or anal canal.
 The most common cause of anal trauma is changes in your bowel movements.
 Both constipation and diarrhea can cause anal pain and damage the delicate anal tissues.